 Applicability of QMS documentation

-The <CompanyName> Master Documents and Policies applies to all GxP sectors and organizations.
+The {{CompanyName}} Master Documents and Policies applies to all GxP sectors and organizations.

 The quality modules, SOPs and WIs apply to all relevant Departments depending on the processes and/or technologies applied in them.

-<CompanyName> operations using specific technologies that require compliance with certain regulatory requirements will apply the <CompanyName>, Policies, SOPs and WIs on an individual assessment basis.
-Such specific regulatory requirements will be included in respective documents of <CompanyName>.
+{{CompanyName}} operations using specific technologies that require compliance with certain regulatory requirements will apply the {{CompanyName}}, Policies, SOPs and WIs on an individual assessment basis.
+Such specific regulatory requirements will be included in respective documents of {{CompanyName}}.

 Fundamental Quality Systems and Processes

-<QRM_Title>
+{{QRM_Title}}

-The quality management and governance system cover the definition of the QMS strategy and its documentation, as well as the quality monitoring and planning processes and <QRM_Title>.
-The continued suitability, adequacy, and effectiveness of the QMS shall be monitored and evaluated through periodic <ManagementReviewTitle>.
+The quality management and governance system cover the definition of the QMS strategy and its documentation, as well as the quality monitoring and planning processes and {{QRM_Title}}.
+The continued suitability, adequacy, and effectiveness of the QMS shall be monitored and evaluated through periodic {{ManagementReviewTitle}}.

-A <QRM_Title> process is to be established to provide a proactive approach to identifying potential risks to the quality, safety and effectiveness of products and processes.
+A {{QRM_Title}} process is to be established to provide a proactive approach to identifying potential risks to the quality, safety and effectiveness of products and processes.
 As part of the assessment, the quality risk assessment considers the severity and impact of the event.
-Results of risk assessments are implemented, as necessary, in <QualityPlanTitle> or CAPAs.
+Results of risk assessments are implemented, as necessary, in {{QualityPlanTitle}} or CAPAs.

 Data and Records

-A <CompanyName> Document Management System has been implemented that defines the creation, control, distribution, periodic review, storage, and destruction of GxP documents and records.
+A {{CompanyName}} Document Management System has been implemented that defines the creation, control, distribution, periodic review, storage, and destruction of GxP documents and records.
 This includes documents related to the execution (e.g., SOPs, WIs, protocols), recording (e.g., forms, worksheets), and evaluation (e.g., reports) of quality-related actions and decisions.

 Records and data must be managed to ensure their accuracy, completeness, consistency, and security.
 Established standards applicable to printed or electronic records must be followed.
 Data must be attributable, legible, current, original, accurate, and complete, consistent, permanent, and accessible.
 Data integrity must be maintained throughout the product lifecycle.
 Record retention times must be defined and aligned with Regulatory.